2moe/tmoe/src/en/android.md

 Q: How do I turn it off?
 A: There are three locations related to D-Bus.

 - The configuration of the container.
-You can disable `fake cap_last_cap` in the environment variables and logins management.
+You can disable `fake cap_last_cap` in the "user, env var & login item".
 - The configuration of the session.
 Change the value of `DBUS_CMD` in **/etc/X11/xinit/Xsession** to blank.
 - The configuration of startvnc or other vnc servers.
 Change the value of `AUTO_START_DBUS` to `false`.